Palatipdev/fitness-app-mfit/README.md

   - generatorDay() - single day workout generation with week-dependent logic
   - generateWorkout() - main function for full workout plans
 - Upper/Lower split working for all durations (30/45/60+ min)

+- **Day 14 (Dec 8)**
+- Built workout template for PPL (30/45/60 mins)
+- Implemented generator for PPL with all time variants
+- All generator are finished and working

 ## 🔗 Links